 - Apple cider vinegar– Helps the cake remain moist while being fluffy and tender on the outside.
 It also acts as a replacement for eggs.

 - Vanilla extract– A must for any delicious cake!

 - Canola Oil– Replaces any need for butter- keeps the cake moist and rich.

 - Water– Replaces any need for milk!

 No fancy kitchen gadgets or mixers needed!

 In a large mixing bowl, add your dry ingredients and mix well.
 Then, you’ll want to create three caves (depressions) in the dry mixture.
 Add the vinegar in one, vanilla extract in the second, and the vegetable oil in the third.
 Pour the water over the entire mixture slowly.
 Using a whisk, whisk together the ingredients completely, until smooth and silky.

-Then, you’ll transfer the chocolate cake batter into a square pan and bake for 27-35 minutes, or until a skewer comes out just clean.
+Then, you’ll transfer the chocolate cake batter into an 8-inch cake pan and bake for 27-35 minutes, or until a skewer comes out just clean.

 Remove from the oven and let cool in the pan for 10 minutes, before transferring to a wire rack to cool completely.
 If desired, frost the cooled cake.

 Frosting is not necessary at all, but to me, a chocolate cake without frosting is not a real chocolate cake.